alvarcarto/alvarcarto-map-server/README.md

 * At least 16GB RAM for the installation phase.
 32GB minimum is recommended for production.
 * 450GB disk space (tested: 350GB disk space was not enough)

-The full planet import should be done in a dedicated OVH server.
+The full planet import should be done in a dedicated Hetzner server.

-See [DigitalOcean install](#digitalocean-install) for QA install example.

 This package will: